How to wash TENCEL™ Lyocell (plant-based silk) bed linen — the easy method

 This is a common reaction:

-The hand becomes fluid again as soon as the fabric is completely dry , put back in place... and with use.
+the handfeel becomes fluid again once the fabric is completely dry, put back in place... and with use.

 -

-High heat (hot wash or excessively hot drying)
+High heat (hot wash or too hot drying)

 -